notastack/moneycounter/README.md

 # moneycounter
-Translate sums of money to number of bills
+Translate sums of money into number of bills

 /*